RamonAsuncion/secret-notes/README.md

 - [ ] Separate class that inherits from tk.Toplevel for TopLevel.

 - [ ] Some names are not allowed to be folders because of they being characters.
 Also, don't allowed periods so they don't become hidden files: .gitignore

+- [ ] It's possible to remove the username/password file from the database.
+It breaks the login button.